TOMToolkit/tom_base/docs/deployment/encryption.rst

 If you lose ``SECRET_KEY`` (and any active ``SECRET_KEY_FALLBACKS`` entries), every encrypted field becomes unrecoverable.
-Keep ``SECRET_KEY`` secret, never commit it, and back it up through whatever channel your other production secrets travel.
+Keep ``SECRET_KEY`` secret, never commit it, and back it up through whatever channel your other production secrets use.

 The standard Django guidance applies — see the
 `Django deployment checklist